 Consequence Reasons Sanction C4 On-Call (SLG) Removal from lesson due to persistent disruption to teaching and learning (on-call assistance).
-C4 (On-Call) recorded on Go4Schools Removal to the Behaviour Support Hub for the remainder of the lesson Detention: 90 minutes -10 BfL points C4 (SLG) Getting four or more C2 (including C2L and C2M), C3 or C4 On-Call consequences in a week.
+C4 (On-Call) recorded on Go4Schools Removal to the Behaviour Support Hub for the remainder of the lesson Detention: 90 minutes -10 BfL points C5 (SLG) Getting four or more C2 (including C2L and C2M), C3 or C4 On-Call consequences in a week.
 Repeated refusal to follow instructions combined with rudeness and/or defiance.
 Persistent dishonesty or lying to a member of staff.
 Fighting.
 Significant breach of the Charter of Kindness and Respect (bullying/discrimination/harassment).
 Anti-social behaviour towards or in the local community.
 Bringing banned items into school - laser pen, vaping devices and paraphernalia, cigarettes and paraphernalia, razors or loose blades.
 Repeated truancy from registration and/or lessons.
 Repeatedly going off-site at break or lunchtime without permission.
 2 x C3 missed detentions.
-Removal to the Behaviour Support Hub for 1⁄2 a day or 1 day (dependent on the severity of the incident).
-Followed by a detention: 60 minutes -25 BfL points C5 (Headteacher) Persistent C4 behaviour - 3 x C4 in a term.
+Removal to the Behaviour Support Hub for 1⁄2 a day or 1 day (dependent on the severity of the incident). -15 BfL points C6 (Headteacher) Persistent C5 behaviour - 3 x C5 in a term.
 Serious breach of the Charter of Kindness and Respect (bullying/discrimination and harassment).
 Threatening behaviour against a member of staff.
 Fighting/physical assault against another student.
 Persistent defiance and failure to follow instructions.
 Swearing at or about a member of staff (verbal or non-verbal).
 Significant breach of the ICT Acceptable Use Agreement, including illegal activity.
 Significant damage to school property.
 Bringing the school into significant disrepute e.g. shoplifting, abuse of members of the public, fighting in public.
 Bringing banned items into school - alcohol, stolen items, solvents and glues including nitrous oxide, legal highs, aerosols and gases.
 Theft.
-Suspension -50 BfL points C6 (Headteacher) A serious breach or persistent breaches of the school's Behaviour for Learning policy (persistent C5 behaviour).
+Suspension -25 BfL points C7 (Headteacher) A serious breach or persistent breaches of the school's Behaviour for Learning policy (persistent C6 behaviour).
 Bringing banned items into school - fireworks, knives or weapons including replica items, offensive materials i.e. pornographic, homophobic, racist or extremist propaganda etc or possession / use of /supplying illegal drugs Serious assault on a student or member of staff.
 Making unfounded serious accusations against a student or member of staff.
 Actions that would seriously harm the education or welfare of students and / or staff.
 Permanent Exclusion